We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 9. Demon’s Crest

-The only game on this list included in the Super NES app available to subscribers of the Nintendo Switch Online service, Demon’s Crest is an action platformer with light RPG elements.
+The only game on this list included in the SNES app available to subscribers of the Nintendo Switch Online service, Demon’s Crest is an action platformer with light RPG elements.
 What really makes it worth seeing is its setting and style.
 The game is short if you know how to get through it, but complex enough that you won’t rush through it on your initial playthrough.

-Looking For More Retro Games?
+Looking for More Retro Games?

 If this doesn’t begin to fulfill your thirst for classic games, don’t worry.
 Take a look at our list of awesome retro game collections.